Victor Worsley

-Victor Worsley (born April 24, 1984 in Battleboro, North Carolina) is an American football linebacker who is currently a free agent.
+Victor Worsley (born April 24, 1984) is an American former professional football linebacker.
 He was originally signed by the Colts as an undrafted free agent in 2007.
 He played college football at North Carolina.Worsley was released during the final cuts of the 2008 season.

 Early years

 Victor attended North Edgecombe High School, where he was a four-year starter at linebacker and also played fullback.